Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Conclusion

 \section{Conclusion}

 In this work, we investigate the role of the hairy Kerr scenario in explaining the observed high frequency quasi-periodic oscillations (HFQPOs) in BH sources.
 Hairy black holes have garnered considerable interest, as they naturally arise in modified gravity theories, effective field frameworks, or within Einstein gravity coupled to additional self-interacting fields.
 Such BH solutions have been obtained by the method of extended gravitational decoupling \cite{Ovalle:2020kpd} and are described by the deviation parameters $\alpha$ and $l$.
 The Kerr scenario is recovered either when $\alpha\to 0$ or when $l\alpha \to 2$.
 The rotating hairy black hole solution considered here satisfies the Einstein field equations with a conserved energy–momentum tensor that obeys the strong energy conditions (SECs).
 We investigate the horizon structure of the hairy Kerr BHs and report that the ($\alpha, l$) parameter space can be classified into 3 domains: (a) $l\geq e^{-2}$, (b) $l=e^{-2}$ and (c) $l\leq e^{-2}$, manifesting certain interesting and unusual features, compared to the standard Kerr scenario.
-For certain choices of $\alpha$ and $l$ there can be more than two horizons, for a given $l$ the SEC is satisfied only above a critical $\alpha$, and for any $l$, $\alpha$ can go only as high as $\alpha_{max}=2/l$ to ensure asymptotic flatness.
+For certain choices of $\alpha$ and $l$ there can be more than two horizons, for a given $l$ the SECs are satisfied only above a critical $\alpha$, and for any $l$, $\alpha$ can go only as high as $\alpha_{max}=2/l$ to ensure asymptotic flatness.
 As $\alpha\to \alpha_{max}$, the Kerr limit is recovered.
 When $l=e^{-2}$ and $\alpha\simeq \alpha_{crit}$, the non-rotating BH is also the extremal BH and the horizon radius corresponds to the inflection point of the function $\Delta(l,\alpha,a, r)$ appearing in the metric.
 For $l>e^{-2}$ and $\alpha_{crit}\leq \alpha\leq \alpha_{coin}=1/l$ the SEC is satisfied only in the spin range $0\leq |a|\leq a_{SEC}<a_{max}$, while when $\alpha_{coin}<\alpha\leq \alpha_{max}$ all allowed spins satisfy the SEC.
 Based on the above classification we systematically study the radial variation of the three fundamental frequencies associated with the hairy Kerr spacetime.
 We also explore the sensitivity of the fundamental frequencies on the the deviation parameters ($\alpha, l$) and also the BH spin and compare them with the Kerr scenario.
 This is important as we aim to test the viability of this solution in explaining the observed HFQPOs in BH sources, where the model dependent HFQPO frequencies depend on the three fundamental frequencies.
 This gives us an opportunity to constrain the parameter space of the hairy Kerr BH based on the available HFQPO observations.
+In this regard, we would like to emphasize that from our analysis we try to comment on two issues for each source (a) whether the HFQPO data of each source prefers the Kerr or the hairy Kerr spacetime, and (b) the most favoured HFQPO model for each source.
+Several theoretical models are proposed in the literature to explain the observed HFQPOs.
+Since the underlying physical mechanism responsible for QPOs is not yet conclusively established, it remains unclear which model provides the most appropriate description for a given source.
+For this reason, we consider multiple models and attempt to identify the suitable model(s) for each source.
+Here, we consider the viability of the kinematic models of HFQPOs, namely, the Relativistic Precession Model (RPM) and the Tidal Disruption Model (TDM).